United Nations Regional Groups: The regional groups

+Permanent members of the United Nations Security Council are in bold.

 African Group

 The African Group consists of 54 member states (28% of all UN members), and is thus the largest regional group by number of member states.
 It is the only regional group that has a territory that coincides with the traditional continent of which its name originates.
 Its territory is composed entirely of land from Africa.

 The African Group has three seats on the Security Council, all non-permanent.
 The group also has 14 seats on the Economic and Social Council and 13 seats on the Human Rights Council.
 In the rotation for the election of the President of the United Nations General Assembly, the group is responsible for electing nationals from its member states in years ending with 4 and 9; most recently, Tijjani Muhammad-Bande of Nigeria was elected to this position in 2019.

+In 1964, South Africa was rejected by both the African Group and WEOG.
+South Africa joined the African Group after the end of apartheid.

 Member states of the African Group are as follows:

 Asia and the Pacific Group

-The Group of Asia and the Pacific Small Island Developing States (formerly the Asia Group), or Asia and the Pacific Group, consists of 53 member states (27% of all UN members) and is the second largest regional group by number of member states after the African Group.
+The Group of Asia and the Pacific Small Island Developing States (formerly the Asia Group), or Asia and the Pacific Group, consists of 55 member states (28.5% of all UN members) and is the second largest regional group by number of member states after the African Group.
 Its territory is composed of much of the continents of Asia and Oceania with the exception of a few countries.
+By 2024, Kiribati became the latest state to join the Asia and the Pacific Group after over 20 years of non-membership in any regional group, since it joined the UN in 1999.

-Armenia, Azerbaijan, Georgia, and Russia are members of the Eastern European Group, while Australia, New Zealand and Israel are members of the Western European and Others Group.
+Armenia, Azerbaijan, Georgia, and Russia are members of the Eastern European Group, while Australia, New Zealand, and Israel are members of the Western European and Others Group.
 Cyprus is the only European Union member state which is a member of the Asia and the Pacific Group.
-Additionally, Turkey participates in meetings of the Asia and the Pacific Group, but is for the purpose of elections considered part of the Western European and Others Group.
+Although Turkey participates in meetings of the Asia and the Pacific Group, it is considered part of the Western European and Others Group for the purpose of elections.

 The Asia and the Pacific Group has three seats on the Security Council: China's permanent seat and two non-permanent seats.
 The group also has 11 seats on the Economic and Social Council and 13 seats on the Human Rights Council.
 In the rotation for the election of the President of the United Nations General Assembly, the group is responsible for electing nationals from its member states in years ending with 1 and 6; most recently, Abdulla Shahid of Maldives was elected to this position in 2021.

 Member states of the Asia and the Pacific Group are as follows: